 - Try not to sedate the patient too much (so that their cough reflex remains preserved and they are able to clear blood from their lungs after the procedure).

-- Main goal is to identify a focal source of bleeding (if present) or to determine whether the patient might have diffuse alveolar hemorrhage.
+- The main goal is to find a focal source of bleeding (if present) or to determine whether the patient might have diffuse alveolar hemorrhage.

 (6b) Intubated bronchoscopy